up42/docs/source/getting-started/first-workflow.rst

  + **Rerun Job**: to re-run a job that is running or has finished.
  + **Cancel Job**: to cancel a job that is running.
- + **JOB PROGRESS**: clicking on it displays a log of the running job.
+ + **Job Progress**: clicking on it displays a log of the running job.
- + **PARAMETERS**: displays the job parameters, including, selected AOI and other block specific parameter values being used on the job.
+ + **Parameters**: displays the job parameters, including, selected AOI and other block specific parameter values being used on the job.

 Each step of the workflow is a single block, running with the parameters and data of the workflow.

-There is a table in which each row correspond to a block in the created workflow.
-Clicking on the **NAME** of the block takes to a specific block job overview page, showing the logs for that block when running the job.
+There is a table in which each row correspond to a block in the created workflow - this is a :term:`task`.
+Clicking on the **name** of a block takes you to a specific task overview page, showing the logs for that task.

-Once a job has finished a new column **ACTIONS** becomes visible and by hovering the **...** the **Run again** button appears. clicking on it relaunches that step of your job, i.e., it reruns that particular block.
+Once a job has finished a new column (**Actions**) becomes visible and by hovering the **...** the **Run again** button appears.
+Clicking on it relaunches that step of your job, that is, it reruns that particular block.

 .. _job-results: